Bird flu infects flock in Snohomish County

 Backyard poultry keepers have been on alert of a new wave of avian flu, and are calling on people to lock up their flocks.

-Last week in Machias, a family’s 25-bird flock was killed due to suspicions of bird flu.
+Last week in Machias, a family’s entire flock was lost.
+The first 25 were due to suspicions of bird flu.
+Authorities came to their property within 24 hours and euthanized the remaining more than 140 more.
+The birds had names.
 Authorities also disposed of the eggs.

 Symptomatic signs of bird flu can include lethargy and green feces.